Dr. Marcia V. Keizs

 President of York College, CUNY

 On Valentine’s Day (February 14) 2005, Dr. Keizs became the sixth president of York College in Jamaica, Queens.
-York, a senior college of the City University of New York (CUNY) established in 1966, enrolls more than 8,400 students in the liberal arts, career and professional programs on its modern 50-acre downtown Jamaica campus.
+York, a senior college of the City University of New York (CUNY) established in 1966, enrolls more than 8,400 students in the liberal arts, career and professional programs on its 50-acre downtown Jamaica campus.

 During her tenure, President Keizs has led the completion of multiple facilities renovation projects that have enhanced the campus environment including building an appropriate technology infrastructure.
 A new Master Plan has established York College’s need for an Academic Village and Conference Center (AVCC), a nine-story, 162,988 square foot space to be anchored by the School of Business and Information Systems and create new administrative and student affinity spaces.
 This structure promises to transform the College’s physical environment and meet the growing needs of both the college and the community.

-Dr. Keizs started her CUNY career as an English professor more than 30 years ago before transitioning to administration.
+A native of Kingston, Jamaica, Dr. Keizs is a graduate of the University of Manitoba in Winnipeg, Canada (B.A.), and Teachers College, Columbia University (M.A. and Ed.D).
+She holds a certificate in Educational Management from the Harvard Graduate School of Education.
+Dr. Keizs started her CUNY career as an English Professor in 1971 before transitioning to administration.
 Prior to her appointment as president of York College, she was the vice president of Academic Affairs at Bronx Community College/CUNY for seven years.
 Her scholarship includes published articles in her area of specialty, African American Literature.